pypa/pip/docs/html/reference/pip_install.rst

 $ pip install path/to/SomeProject

-During the installation, pip will copy the entire project directory to a temporary location and install from there.
+During regular installation, pip will copy the entire project directory to a temporary location and install from there.
 The exception is that pip will exclude .tox and .nox directories present in the top level of the project from being copied.